Electron Interactions in Rashba Materials: Electron-electron interactions in Rashba Materials

 \section{Electron-electron interactions in Rashba Materials}

 In this section we work out consequences of the phenomenological Rashba spin-orbit coupling, Eq.~\eqref{Eq:H-Rashba}, for electron-electron interaction Hamiltonian.
-To this end consider a 3D Rashba system without the inversion symmetry breaking.
+To this end consider a 3D Rashba system without structure inversion asymmetry.
 A 2D case is a simple particular case of this consideration, which is briefly mentioned in the end.
-Since a 3D electronic system with the inversion symmetry does not allow for a bulk electric field, its tempting to conclude that the RSOI term \eqref{Eq:H-Rashba} is inconsequential.
+We do not consider the effects of disorder in our analysis.
+Furthermore, since a bulk electric field is not allowed in a 3D electronic system, it might be tempting to conclude that the Rashba spin-orbit interaction term, as given in Eq.~\eqref{Eq:H-Rashba}, is inconsequential.
 However, such conclusion is premature because of the fluctuating electric fields created by electron-electron interactions.
+For weakly screened Coulomb interactions, considered below, these fluctuating Coulomb fields can reach magnitudes on the order of $10^7$--$10^8$ V/cm, which are comparable to the built-in electric fields responsible for giant Rashba splitting in van der Waals materials~\cite{manchon2015new}.